Uniswap/docs/docs/sdk/v3/guides/liquidity/01-minting-a-position.md

 2. Fetching the Pool's constants and current state.
 3. Creating an instance of a `Position` class and using `addCallParameters` on our `NonfungiblePositionManager` to get the data for the transaction.

-At the end of the guide, we should be able to mint a liquidity position, given the inputs above with the press of a button and view the position's id on the web application.
+At the end of the guide, given the inputs above with, we should be able to mint a liquidity position with the press of a button and view the position's id on the web application.

 ## Example